seph1709/contact-management-system/README.md

 ## About
 [Contact Management System](https://github.com/seph1709/contact-management-system) is a simple and user-friendly Single Page Application built with Laravel, InertiaJS, and React.
-It features complete CRUD (Create, Read, Update, Delete) functionality.
+It features complete CRUD (Create, Read, Update, Delete) functionality..